Adaptive Bayesian computation for efficient biobank-scale genomic inference: Details of the atlasQTL model and AF-CAVI updates

 Here we provide details of the atlasQTL model by \textcite{ruffieux_global-local_2020}.
 Given $p$ candidate predictors $\bm{X} = (\bm{X}_1, ..., \bm{X}_p)$ and $q$ responses $\bm{y} = (\bm{y}_1, ..., \bm{y}_q)$, atlasQTL constructs a series of hierarchically related regressions:

 where $\delta_0$ is the Dirac distribution, $\Phi(\cdot)$ is the standard normal cumulative distribution function, and $C^+(\cdot, \cdot)$ is half-Cauchy distribution.
-The key parameters in this model are: \begin{itemize} \item $\beta_{st}$: the regression coefficient between predictor $\bm{X}_s$ and response $\bm{y}_t$; \item $\gamma_{st}$: a binary latent variable that takes value 1 when there is an association between $\bm{X}_s$ and $\bm{y}_t$ and 0 otherwise; \item $\theta_s$: a hotspot propensity probability that controlls the tendency of predictor $\bm{X}_s$ to be associated with multiple responses; \item $\zeta_t$: response specific parameter that adapts to the sparsity pattern corresponding to each response. \end{itemize}
+The key parameters in this model are: \begin{itemize} \item $\beta_{st}$: the regression coefficient between predictor $\bm{X}_s$ and response $\bm{y}_t$; \item $\gamma_{st}$: a binary latent variable that takes value 1 when there is an association between $\bm{X}_s$ and $\bm{y}_t$ and 0 otherwise; \item $\theta_s$: a hotspot propensity that controls the probability of predictor $\bm{X}_s$ to be associated with multiple responses; \item $\zeta_t$: response specific parameter that adapts to the sparsity pattern corresponding to each response. \end{itemize}

 The model facilitates a joint modeling between predictors and responses in the way that each response, $\bm{y}_t$, is related linearly to the predictors $\bm{X}$ with a specific precision $\tau_t$.
 The responses are conditionally independent across the regressions, while their dependence structure is captured via shared parameters $\sigma^2$ and $\theta_s$, which are common to all the responses.
 Besides, $\zeta_t$ is shared across predictors.
 This naturally serves co-selection of predictors and responses by leveraging strength across responses associated with the same predictors, as well as predictors associated with the same responses.